ckeditor/ckeditor-idiomatic.js/readme.md

 // false
 ```

 #### 2.3.3.
-Coersion practices to avoid
+Coercion practices to avoid

-Avoid using unpopular coersion operators due to lacking readability.
+Avoid using unpopular coercion operators due to lacking readability.
 Most of them have explicit versions, which are much more readable.

 ##### 2.3.3.1.
 Bitwise NOT operator